How to spot common problems in new-construction houses

-He said some relatively easy things to check include crown molding that appears to be separating from the wall, cracks in garage or driveway concrete of more than a quarter inch, or any patches on the wall that aren’t blended properly into the paint scheme.
+Some relatively easy things to check for include crown molding that appears to be separating from the wall, cracks of more than a quarter inch in garage or driveway concrete, or any patches on the wall that aren’t blended properly into the paint scheme, Bawden says.

-“Sometimes in construction there will be a problem with the plumbing behind the new sheetrock,” Bawden said, so you want to make sure the builder has addressed whatever might be going on behind the wall.
+“Sometimes in construction there will be a problem with the plumbing behind the new sheetrock,” he continues, so you want to make sure the builder has addressed whatever might be going on behind the wall.

 Other things to look out for include dripping faucets, non-functioning lights and anywhere that looks like water could get in from outside.

-Because of strong demand for building materials, some contractors may have to substitute different finishes, so it’s best to make sure that things like stone counters or hardwood floors aren’t changed to lower-quality options at the last minute.
+Because of strong demand and skyrocketing prices for many building materials, including lumber, some contractors may have to make substitutions.
+So you’ll want to make sure that things like stone counters or hardwood floors aren’t swapped out for lower-quality options at the last minute.

-“Synthetic marble countertops are much cheaper but they scratch really easily and they’re not that easy to live with,” Bawden said.
+One example: “Synthetic marble countertops are much cheaper, but they scratch really easily and they’re not that easy to live with,” Bawden says.

 Your Realtor may be able to help connect you with a reputable home inspector, and you can also search for one on the InterNACHI website.
 It’s important to make sure your inspector is independent from your builder and has experience with new construction in your area.

-The white-hot housing market is leading some builders to take shortcuts on newly-constructed homes.
-If you’re considering purchasing such a property, it’s important to identify any potential issues before you get the keys, or you could be on the hook for expensive repairs down the road.
+The hot housing market and ongoing supply-chain issues may lead some builders to take shortcuts on newly built homes.
+If you’re considering purchasing new construction, it’s important to identify any potential issues before you get the keys, or you could be on the hook for expensive repairs down the road.